samumantha/EODIE/docs/Use.rst

 | **type:** flag

 | ``--external_cloudmask``
-| [optional] Absolute path and name of external cloudmask (without tile and date and extension) if available
+| [optional] Absolute path and name of external cloudmask (without tile and date and extension), if available
 | **type:** String

 | ``--verbose``